catalog2003/aslfinal/README.md

 - **Dependency conflicts:** Ensure your `requirements.txt` file is up-to-date.
 You can regenerate it with `pip freeze > requirements.txt`.
 - **Virtual environment issues:** Ensure it is activated before running Python commands.

 ---

-## Contributing

-If you’d like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a feature branch:

-    ```bash
-    git checkout -b feature-branch
-    ```

-3. Commit your changes:

-    ```bash
-    git add .
-    git commit -m "Add meaningful commit message"
-    ```

-4. Push to the branch:

-    ```bash
-    git push origin feature-branch
-    ```

-5. Open a Pull Request.

----

-## License

-Include your project's license here.

----